PhischDotOrg/stm32-common/README.md

 ```

 # How to build
+These instructions apply to all top-level projects that use this repository as a sub-module.

 ## Pre-requisites
 In order to build the code, you need these packages installed on your computer: